 How to Sprout Lentils

-- First, add one cup dried lentils (any variety) and 3 cups water to a quart-sized jar fitted with a sprouting lid and canning ring.
+First, add one cup dried lentils (any variety) and 3 cups water to a quart-sized jar fitted with a sprouting lid and canning ring.
+(See notes.)
 Leave this to soak for 8-12 hours.

-- Repeat the cycle of rinse, drain, rest for 12 hours until you see tiny tails beginning to emerge from the lentils, approximately 2-3 days.
-The lentils can be used at this point in soups and stews and the sprouts are completely undetectable to the pallet.
+Repeat the cycle of rinse, drain, rest for 12 hours until you see tiny tails beginning to emerge from the lentils, approximately 2-3 days.
+The lentils can be used at this point in soups and stews and the sprouts are completely undetectable to the palate.